danfeder/bolt_v2/memory-bank/review/backend_refactoring_plan.md

    - Ensure all core GA components have >80% coverage
    - **Progress Notes**:
      - March 1, 2025: Implemented all visualization methods in the visualizations.py module
-     - March 2, 2025: Improved test coverage from 6% to 80% for visualization.py
+     - March 2, 2025: Improved test coverage of visualization.py from 6% to 80%
      - March 2, 2025: Fixed validation errors in genetic experiment tests
    - **Output**: Robust test suite with high coverage